Luffen59/Pomodoro/README.md

 # Pomodoro
-In this repository, you will find the pomodoro technique to bee efficient, and the 10 seconds breack technique to learn faster.
+In this repository, you will find the pomodoro technique to be efficient, and the 10 seconds break technique to learn faster.